wilfer9008/maxout_pruning/README.md

 ## Example

-Running the main.py script, the LeNet will be trained on Mnist dataset (LMDBs provided in Dataset folder), and iteratively the number of weights is reduced by removing neurons in the fc3 (see paper for details), based on the number of input-neurons per maxout unit.
+Running the `main.py script`, the LeNet will be trained on Mnist dataset (LMDBs provided in Dataset folder), and iteratively the number of weights is reduced by removing neurons in the fc3 (see paper for details), based on the number of input-neurons per maxout unit.
 THe idea is to reduced the network withouth affecting negatively the performance.